zammad/zammad-user-documentation/advanced/ticket-actions/split.rst

 to split it in two or more separate tickets.
 For example this might be the case if a customer has a technical question and wants to place an order.

-To split a ticket, simply click on the "split" button under the article, you want to split off:
+To split a ticket, simply click on the "split" button under the article you want to split off:

 .. figure:: /images/advanced/ticket-actions/article-split.png